TraderWilson/Project_1/README.md

 * Finally, we backtest trading strategies based on historical data to ascertain their potential effectiveness.
 This involves applying the identified correlations and portfolio allocations to past data to simulate trading performance, offering insights into the strategies' viability in real-world conditions.

 * We employ two trading strategies to see how the portfolios performance are relative to BTC.
 The common part is we set up EMA 8, EMV 20, MA 50 and MA200 moving average for each portfolio.
 The difference is as follows:
-> 1. Portfolio's own price moving average strategy.
-That means the trading signal comes from portfolio's price itself.
+> 1. The portfolio's price moving average strategy generates trading signals based on the portfolio's own price movements.
 ```python
  def strategy_ma(days, df_price, df_rtn):
 ```
-> 2. BTC price moving average strategy.
-That means the trading signal comes from BTC price, not the portfolio itself.
-As mentioned in part 3, there is a hint that BTC would be a leading indicator within a week.
+> 2. The BTC price moving average strategy generates trading signals based on BTC's price movements, rather than the portfolio's own performance.
+As highlighted in Part 3, this approach is informed by the observation that BTC may serve as a leading indicator for market movements within a week.
 ```python
 def strategy_ma_2(days, df_price, df_rtn, btc_df):
 ```